-IRS Compliance -Every charitable organization must file a form annually with the IRS.
+IRS Compliance - Every charitable organization must file a form annually with the IRS.
 CASB has arranged for an accountant to file the appropriate forms annually on behalf of CASB.
-Each club will need to fill out a spreadsheet summarizing their Income & Expenses and email it to CanandaiguaCASB@gmail.com.
+Each club will need to fill out a spreadsheet summarizing their Income & Expenses and email it to CanandaiguaCASB@gmail.com and to the current CASB treasurer.
 The information will be compiled and filed by the accountant annually.
-The accountant's fee will be equally divided among the CASB clubs (17)
+The accountant's fee will be equally divided among the member CASB clubs.

 Reporting income on 1099’s – Any payments to an individual that total over $600 in a given year must be reported on an IRS 1099.
 CASB will collect this information from all Booster Clubs and contract with an accountant to file these forms with the IRS electronically.
 The accountant's fee will be equally divided among the member CASB clubs based on the number of 1099’s their club required.

 Congratulations to the Canandaigua Academy Class of 2020!